DPDK/dpdk/doc/guides/prog_guide/dev_kit_build_system.rst

 Internally Generated Build Tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``app/pmdinfogen``
+``app/dpdk-pmdinfogen``

-``pmdinfogen`` scans an object (.o) file for various well known symbol names.
-These
+``dpdk-pmdinfogen`` scans an object (.o) file for various well known symbol names.
-well known symbol names are defined by various macros and used to export
+These well known symbol names are defined by various macros and used to export
 important information about hardware support and usage for pmd files.
 For
 instance the macro: